Fix: npm WARN deprecated inflight, glob, rimraf, and Other Package Warnings

 }

-Fix 4: Find Replacement Packages
+Fix 4: Replacement Packages for Direct Dependencies

-| Deprecated Package | Replacement |
+| Deprecated Package | Replacement | Notes |

-request | node-fetch, got, axios, undici |
+request | node-fetch, got, axios, undici | request is fully unmaintained |

-glob@7 | glob@10+, fast-glob, tinyglobby |
+glob@7 | glob@10+, fast-glob, tinyglobby | API changed in v9+ |

-rimraf@3 | rimraf@5+, fs.rm() (Node 14.14+) |
+rimraf@3 | rimraf@5+, fs.rm() (Node 14.14+) | Native is fastest |

-uuid@3 | uuid@9+, crypto.randomUUID() (Node 19+) |
+uuid@3 | uuid@9+, crypto.randomUUID() (Node 19+) | Built-in is simplest |

-querystring | URLSearchParams (built-in) |
+querystring | URLSearchParams (built-in) | Built-in since Node 10 |

-mkdirp | fs.mkdir({ recursive: true }) (Node 10.12+) |
+mkdirp | fs.mkdir({ recursive: true }) (Node 10.12+) | Built-in |

-@humanwhocodes/config-array | @eslint/config-array (update ESLint) |
+@humanwhocodes/config-array | @eslint/config-array (update ESLint) | Update ESLint to v9 |

-Fix 5: Run npm audit for Security Issues
+Fix 5: Check for Actual Security Issues

 npm auditFix automatically where possible: